Yosemite Climber’s Credo

 - Yvon Chouinard, Tom Frost, Doug Robinson - 1972

-At a time when a nationwide fixed anchor prohibition in designated Wilderness is being proposed, the Yosemite Climbing Association has collaborated with leading climbers and land managers to answer the call for a grasroots voluntary consensus agreement amongst Yosemite climbers.
+At a time when a nationwide fixed anchor prohibition in designated Wilderness is being proposed, the Yosemite Climbing Association has collaborated with leading climbers and land managers to answer the call for a grassroots voluntary consensus agreement amongst Yosemite climbers.
 YCA understands that how we as a community care for our public lands determines the level of regulation necessary to protect it, and thereby our future access.

 We invite you to join YCA in taking the lead—Climb Clean: It’s the Yosemite Way!